firedreamer/OpenDD/README.md

 Third party audio is sourced from multiple places under Creative Commons or equivalent licenses.
 A full list can be found [here.](https://raw.githubusercontent.com/TheAidency/OpenDD/main/Meta/audio.txt)
 Some paid assets have also been used, which have been .gitignore'd due to their licensing terms.

-## Art - Andrew Walker, Various
+## Art - Ashe O'Hawkes, Various

-This game's art was created by Andrew Walker.
+This game's character art was created by Ashe O'Hawkes(@AsheOfAces).
 Third party artwork is sourced from multiple places under Creative Commons or equivalent licenses.
 A full list can be found [here.](https://raw.githubusercontent.com/TheAidency/OpenDD/main/Meta/art.txt)
 Some paid assets have also been used, which have been .gitignore'd due to their licensing terms.